French Third Republic

 The French Third Republic (Troisième République, sometimes written as La III^{e} République) was the system of government adopted in France from 4 September 1870, when the Second French Empire collapsed during the Franco-Prussian War, until 10 July 1940, after the Fall of France during World War II led to the formation of the Vichy government.
+The French Third Republic was a parliamentary republic.